Article published on 5 June 2015

 - Use the natural environment the play area sits in to shape your theme

-- Personalise your playground to local history of culture
+- Personalise your playground to the local history of culture

-- Ensure that the full play project caters for all age ranges
+- Ensure that the full play project caters to all age ranges

-Proludic are one company that has an extensive themed equipment range that allows equipment to be categorised into five distinct styles:
+Proludic is one company that has an extensive themed equipment range that allows the equipment to be categorised into five distinct styles: